morrownr/8821cu-20210916/README.md

 ```

 #### Step 3: Install the required packages (select the option for the OS you are using)

+Note: If your Linux distro does not fall into one of options listed
+below, you will need to research how to properly setup up the development
+environment for your system.

 - Option for Raspberry Pi OS (ARM/ARM64)